quii/learn-go-with-tests/hello-world.md

 ### Go doc

 Another quality of life feature of Go is the documentation.
-You can launch the docs locally by running `godoc -http :8000`.
+You can launch the docs locally by running `godoc -http=localhost:8000`.
 If you go to [localhost:8000/pkg](http://localhost:8000/pkg) you will see all the packages installed on your system.

 The vast majority of the standard library has excellent documentation with examples.
 Navigating to [http://localhost:8000/pkg/testing/](http://localhost:8000/pkg/testing/) would be worthwhile to see what's available to you.